-What does a stagnant relationship look like
+What does a stagnant relationship look like?

 1. Fixed mindsets

 Overall, a stagnant relationship feels just a bit like being in a body of still water that has no life or energy.

-Often, this means that both parties are fixed in their opinions and will not budge on anything, including life decisions.
+This indicates that both parties are fixed in their opinions and will not budge on anything, including life decisions.

 Moreover, either person can become so disillusioned and miserable that they just look for all the bad things their partner does.

-Great relationships are partnerships where each person supports the other such that you can grow together.
+Great relationships are partnerships where each person supports the other so that you can grow together.
 Without this desire to learn and improve together, there’s a chance you could be aimless and without hope for the future.

 Even worse, you could have lost appreciation for each other’s strengths and what you offer the partnership.
 That’s usually the start of a stagnating relationship.

 Furthermore, your lifestyles could be at opposing ends of the scale, ranging from party-goer to stay-at-home.
-This can cause both conflict and disinterest, which naturally lead to relationship stagnation.
+This can cause both conflict and disinterest, which naturally can lead to relationship stagnation.
 Although, the good news is that there are things you can do before giving up.

-10 clues you’re in a stagnant relationship
+11 clues you’re in a stagnant relationship

 1. You’re walking on eggshells

+Maybe you’re afraid of making your partner angry?
 Alternatively, maybe you’ve already given up having those meaningful conversations because you get nothing in return.
 Either way, you’re feeling stagnant and hopeless that anything can change.

 Being in a stagnant relationship means that things aren’t moving forward.
 It’s almost as if you’re stuck in a loop, and even your arguments seem to repeat themselves.
 Usually, this is because neither party really wants to resolve your differences.